-REQUESTED BOARD ACTION:
+REQUESTED COUNCIL ACTION:

-The request is to consider adoption of the updated Downtown Design Standards and Guidelines, now entitled "Downtown Littleton Design Standards."
+The request is to consider ratification of the updated Downtown Design Standards and Guidelines, now entitled "Downtown Littleton Design Standards."

-Per Title 2, Chapter 9, Section 1 (D) of the City Code, Planning Commission "may make and adopt such design guidelines it deems necessary to guide development occurring within the city."
+Per Title 2, Chapter 9, Section 1 (D) of the city code, planning commission "may make and adopt such design guidelines it deems necessary to guide development occurring within the city."

-On June 18, 2018, the historical preservation board held a meeting and heard and considered public comment when voting 6-1 to recommend adoption of the Littleton Downtown Design Standards.
+On June 18, 2018, the historical preservation board held a meeting and heard and considered public comment when voting 6-1 to recommend adoption of the Downtown Littleton Design Standards.
 The nay vote was from member Kastner who indicated he had been out of town and had not had a chance to read the document.
-City council will consider ratifying the document at their July 17, 2018 meeting.
+Planning commission approved the Downtown Littleton Design Standards on July 9, 2018.